-Discussion in 'Detroit Pistons General Discussion' started by BillLaimbeer, May 20, 2012.
+Discussion in 'Pistons and NBA' started by BillLaimbeer, May 20, 2012.

 Encouraging words from Rodney: Taking Charge | THE OFFICIAL SITE OF THE DETROIT PISTONS

 There are always stories that get you excited about next season but this one really resonated with me.
 He's shown it throughout the season so its not just talk.

+I would be so disappointed if we started the season with what we had last year plus a draft pick.
 Stuckey will be starting his 6th season and will be turning 27, last year he avg 14.8 PPG and 3.8APG .
 He is 13.8 PPG for his career.

 Sorry, guys, I'm having trouble getting excited about the annual season-ticket-sales-push-articles from the Pistons we've come to see in recent years.